AD-Papers-Material/BART_SystReviewClassifier/README.md

 creation of a **Document Term Matrix** (DTM):

--   The framework extracts **features** from text data (i.e., title and abstract) of the records, authors, keywords and MESH terms (see Methods for more info).
+-   The framework extracts **features** from text data (i.e., title and abstract) of the records, authors, keywords and MeSH terms (see Methods for more info).
 Before features extraction, text data terms are lemmatised, stop-words are removed, and only nouns, adjectives, verbs and untagged terms are retained.
-Authors, keywords, and MESH are kept unmodified.
+Authors, keywords, and MeSH are kept unmodified.
 Co-occurrent features (non-consecutive ngrams, **nc-grams**) are identified and **redundant features** (i.e. terms always appearing together) are joined to decrease the feature space